NVE/RunoffTestData/README.md

 Runoff data for testing hydrological models at NVE
 ==================================================

-This repository contains runoff data for two periods:
+This repository contains runoff data for standardized evaluation of hydrological models.
+We have splitted the data into two periods, one for calibration and the other for validation:

-* Period 1 spans from 1975-10-01 to 1995-09-30
+* Period_Calib spans from 1975-10-01 to 1995-09-30
-* Period 2 spans from 1995-10-01 to 2015-09-30
+* Period_Valid spans from 1995-10-01 to 2015-09-30

 The stations are used in the flood forecasting service at NVE.

-The datasets are stored in the folders /Period1 and /Period2, and the file Metadata.txt contains information about the selected stations.
+The datasets are stored in the folders /Period_Calib and /Period_Valid, and the file Metadata.txt contains additional information about the selected stations.

 ### Downloading data